Home / Articles / Why Your Pool Has No Chlorine: Common Causes & Easy Fixes

 Another method of breaking chlorine lock is shocking your pool.
 Bring your chlorine levels to 20ppm or three times higher than the current levels.
 We recommend using a non-chlorine oxidizing shock until your free and total chlorine reads the same.

-We typically see more pools with a high demand for chlorine during spring opening season.
-A lot of the times, pools sit for months accumulating a ton of different contaminants.
+We typically see more pools with a high demand for chlorine during the spring opening season.
+A lot of the times, pools sit for months, accumulating a ton of different contaminants.
 This is one of the reasons we always recommend balancing your pool before you close it.
 You don’t want to compile pool issues or push them to the side.
 Although high chlorine demand is more common than you might suspect, it is something pool owners can handle themselves.

 Give us a call if you think your pool is experiencing this same issue.
 Make sure you have your most recent chemical readings before we can offer any help.